Here's what to expect with the move to OAuth 2.0:

-Refresh tokens expire once they’re used or after 30 days.
-If you don’t refresh your access token within 30 days the user will need to reauthorize your app.
+Unused refresh tokens expire after 60 days.
+If you don’t refresh your access token within 60 days the user will need to reauthorize your app.

-If you can’t refresh your access token you’ll need to send the user through the authorization flow again to get a code that can be exchanged for a new access and refresh token.
+If you don't receive a response from a token refresh you can retry using your existing refresh token for up to 30 minutes.
+If you can’t refresh your access token in that time you’ll need to send the user through the authorization flow again to get a code that can be exchanged for a new access and refresh token.

 If the callback fails for any reason you will need to send the user through the auth flow again.
 If the user got as far as connecting their org the first time, it will show as already connectected the second time.
 They can continue to click through as normal to be redirected back to your app with a new code.

 At the moment, we require that your app can keep a client secret confidential.
-We are currently evaluating the PKCE extension to better support SPAs and mobile apps.
+We plan to support the PKCE extension to better support SPAs and mobile apps in future.

 We encourage anyone building new apps to use OAuth 2.0 but we will continue to certify OAuth 1.0a integrations until the end of March 2020.
 Please be aware that if you choose to launch with OAuth 1.0a you will be required to migrate it to OAuth 2.0 before December 2020

 There’s no need for re-certification.
-Partners will be able to generate an OAuth 2.0 client id and secret for their existing partner app, which will give them no connection limit, as well as any special scopes they currently have.
-More details on this soon.
+Partners are able to generate an OAuth 2.0 client id and secret for their existing partner app, which will give them no connection limit, as well as any special scopes they currently have.

 The concept of "app types" will be going away with OAuth 2.0.
 All apps will use the same authentication flow.
 Connection limits limits will be the main difference between certified (i.e. partner) and uncertified (i.e. public/private) apps.
 New apps will be able to connect with up to 25 organisations before they need to get certified to have the connection limit removed.
 Please see the OAuth 2.0 docs for more details.